spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-angular-17.md

     ```

-    6. In `entry-points.js`, update `getMPEntryPointsMap` function to add possibility one entry build:
+    6. In `entry-points.js`, update `getMPEntryPointsMap` function to add the possibility of one entry build:

     ```js
         const { readFileSync } = require('fs');